marshreddy/docs/tapi/default.md

 ### Agencies

-A transit agency, or operator, is an organisation which provides and governs a transport service which is available for use by either the general public (in most cases) or through some private arrangement.
+An agency, or operator, is an organisation which provides and governs a transport service which is available for use by either the general public (in most cases) or through some private arrangement.

 #### Agency response model